simonlindberg/pw/README.md

 `pw -add -file file.pw -tag fb -gen 15 -read` -- Adds a newly generated password of length 15 to `file.pw` with the tag `fb` AND then reads that password.

-`pw -create -file new_file.pw -add -tag twitter -gen 20 -read` --Creates the new file `new_file.pw` and adds a genereated password of length 20 and then reads that password.
+`pw -create -file new_file.pw -add -tag twitter -gen 20 -read` --Creates the new file `new_file.pw` and adds a genereated password of length 20 with the tag `twitter` and then reads that password.